xamarin/mobcat/samples/cpp_with_xamarin/README.md

 **iOS SDK Version:**
 12.1

-You should __**ensure that you have the above components (and matching versions) installed now. or update the script to use the SDKs that you do have installed**__.
+You should __**ensure that you have the above components (and matching versions) installed now or update the script to use the SDKs that you do have installed**__.
 You can quickly determine which versions you have installed by opening **Terminal** and executing the following commands:

 **Android:**
 ```